After more than two years now, I can’t work without my Grammarly Chrome extension

 But the most significant benefit of the Chrome extension is that it goes wherever you go, and protects your writing in all its forms from Tweets to emails to 1,000-word articles.

-I never trust any electronic grammar and spell checker, but Grammarly does do most of the heavy cleaning, which leaves me to do the spit and polishing at the end.
+I never totally trust any electronic grammar and spell checker, but Grammarly does do most of the heavy cleaning, which leaves me to do the spit and polishing at the end.

 After using it every single day for more than two years, I can highly recommend Grammarly for all writers.